yongdd/deep-langevin-fts/README.md

   https://www.pytorchlightning.ai/

 * * *
 After the installation, you can run `python run_simulation.py` which performs a L-FTS with pretrained model to test your installation.
-You can compare its performance with Anderson mixing by repeating simulation after setting `use_deep_learning=False`.
+You can compare its performance with Anderson mixing by repeating simulation after setting `use_deep_learning=False` in `run_simulation.py`.

 # Usage